-Clause 9(3) does not define the scope of the statements that must be made public, neither stipulating that they must be consolidated, nor that they need detail only public revenues.
-JMAC members differed as to how financial management provisions in eventual legislation might deal with this issue.(70) The Report observed, on the one hand, that information concerning a band's commercial transactions and revenues unrelated to government transfer payments was vital for band members but arguably "no affair of the general public".(71) On the other hand, other levels of government and the many bands that do make consolidated audits widely
+Clause 9(3) did not define the scope of the statements that must be made public, neither stipulating that they must be consolidated, nor that they need detail only public revenues.
+JMAC members differed as to how financial management provisions in eventual legislation might deal with this issue.(71) The Report observed, on the one hand, that information concerning a band's commercial transactions and revenues unrelated to government transfer payments was vital for band members but arguably "no affair of the general public."(72) On the other hand, other levels of government and the many bands that do make consolidated audits widely available do not appear penalized by publication of commercial information.
+Given that band members are already entitled to full disclosure, "it may be a small step to require full public disclosure."(73)